Why You Have Trouble Learning Songs On The Guitar From Start To Finish, All The Way Through, And How To Fix This

 By Simon Candy

 I can certainly relate.
 There were many times in my early years of playing that I would become very frustrated when learning songs on guitar.
-I can remember friends asking me to play a whole song and struggling to even get close to it.
-I had absolutely no clue of how to go about this at all.
+I had absolutely no clue how to go about it.
 On the surface it seemed pretty simple, you start at the beginning of the song and work your way through to the end.

-How To Learn Those Hard Parts That Drive You Nuts, To Any Song
+How To Learn Those Hard Parts To Any Song

 So to combat this, we need to break the song down into smaller sections.
 One of the best ways to do this when learning the song, is to divide it into it’s natural sections such as Intro, Verse, Chorus, Bridge etc. You would then go about working on these areas in isolation.